Get trial

 Beyond the Basics

 The example above only scratches the surface.
-AnalyticsCreator offers additional powerful options to refine historization logic:
+AnalyticsCreator offers additional options to refine historization logic:

-By harnessing the power of the Historization Wizard and SCD support, you can:
+By using the Historization Wizard and SCD support, data teams can:

-• Increase flexibility: Adjust historization rules and SCD behavior as your business, regulations, or analytics requirements evolve.
+• Increase flexibility: Adjust historization rules and SCD behavior as business, regulatory, or analytics requirements evolve.

-Remember, historization is not just a technical detail; it’s a strategic capability.
-It transforms your data warehouse into a kind of time machine, allowing you to understand not only what is happening now, but also how you arrived here.
+Historization is not just a technical detail.
+It is a strategic modelling capability that helps your data warehouse explain not only what is happening now, but how the current state was reached.

 Frequently Asked Questions